 This Michael Jordan show has been praised since its arrival on ESPN in April.
 Though the 10-part series technically covers Jordan's life and career, it focuses heavily on his last season with the Chicago Bulls as he faced retirement.
 Along with Outstanding Documentary or Nonfiction Series, it is also nominated for an Emmy for Outstanding Directing for a Documentary/Nonfiction Program.

-All episodes of The Last Dance are currently streaming on Netflix.
+The Last Dance are currently streaming on Netflix.
+04

 The documentary series is nominated for five Emmys altogether, including Outstanding Writing for Nonfiction Programming and three Nonfiction technical categories of Outstanding Music Composition, Picture Editing, and Sound Editing.

 All six episodes of